 First, we address how Staff should determine compliance with the standard.
-As noted above, TURN suggests tracking compliance by calculating the nine-month rolling average of available capacity in Cycle 1 of the Gas Day.
-24,25 SoCalGas and SDG&E filing jointly agree with this approach as "it would give the utility credit for days when the available capacity was in excess of the standard and would continue the nine-month "clock" if the standard was not met for only one or a few days within that period."26 We recognize that available capacity on a backbone system can vary day to day depending on a number of factors, such as minor upgrades or maintenance work.
-Thus, it is reasonable to assume that there may be days when a utility's available capacity is higher than the required standard and days when it is lower.
-We agree with TURN's suggested compliance-tracking approach as it would best reflect the granularity of backbone system activity while capturing adherence to the minimum design standard.
-Accordingly, we specify that Staff will calculate the nine-month rolling average of daily available capacity in Cycle 1 of the Gas Day to determine utility compliance with the required standard.
+The Proposed Decision agreed with TURN's suggestion that we track compliance by calculating the nine-month rolling average of available capacity in Cycle 1 of the Gas Day.
+SoCalGas and SDG&E filing jointly supported that approach because "it would give the utility credit for days when the available capacity was in excess of the standard and would continue the nine-month "clock" if the standard was not met for only one or a few days within that period."
+However, after considering all the comments on the proposed decision, we conclude that it is overly complex and raises questions about timing and implementation that can be avoided by replacing the nine-month rolling average of backbone capacity with the utility's daily available backbone capacity as the appropriate standard.
+Utilities shall, via a Tier 1 Advice Letter, inform the Commission's Energy Division and the R.20-01-007 service list on the first day that their available backbone capacity falls below the 1-in-10 cold and dry year